Bharat311/code_generator/README.md

 # CodeGenerator

-Easily create unique and random tokens for your use.
+Easily create unique and random tokens for your rails project.

 ## Installation